martafonda/geoblink-codechallenge/README.md

 ## Clone Repository and Install Dependencies

-1. Clone it!
+Clone it!

-2. Once you are inside the folder install npm dependencies.
+Once you are inside the folder install npm dependencies.
 You will need npm and node installed in your computer.

   `npm install`

-3. Install bower dependencies.
+Install bower dependencies.
 You will need bower installed in your computer.

   `bower install`

-4. Run Gulp task.
+Run Gulp task.
 You will need Gulp installed in your computer.

    `gulp build`

 A window from your favourite browser will be opened with the "http://localhost:9090" url.

-You will see this webpage.
+##Tests

+To run your test from your terminal you will need karma installed

+  `npm install -g karma-cli`

+and then run

+  `karma start`

 ![](http://s31.postimg.org/6flt1lzy3/landing.jpg)